culturecreates/artsdata-data-model/index.md

 You are welcome to give feedback and review current issues with [GitHub Issues](https://github.com/culturecreates/artsdata-data-model/issues).

 There is also a [PDF](https://drive.google.com/file/d/1Dc6WGlYQQ5UYRBR8jq3Fkv8_JBgjTJz_/view?usp=sharing) of the data that [Footlight](https://www.culturecreates.com/en/index.html#vision) feeds into Artsdata.
-At the moment, the data that Footlight publishes on websites of arts organizations and data in Artsdata are very similar, but as more and more sources feed into Artsdata, the shape of the data between Footlight and Artsdata may diverge, with Footlight being a subset of classes and properties collected in Artsdata.
+At the moment, the data that Footlight publishes on the websites of arts organizations and the data in Artsdata are very similar.
+As more and more sources feed into Artsdata, the shape of the data between Footlight and Artsdata may diverge, with Footlight being a subset of classes and properties collected in Artsdata.

 The classes and properties used in Artsdata represent a “thin” layer of data roughly specified by [Google Event Structured Data](https://developers.google.com/search/docs/data-types/event).
-The main difference is that Artsdata enforces links between entities within Artsdata and interlinks URIs outside of Artsdata including links to Wikidata and other LOD sources.
+The main difference is that Artsdata enforces links between entities within Artsdata and interlinks URIs outside of Artsdata including links to Wikidata and other LOD (linked open data) sources.
 Artsdata also generates unique global identifiers (IRIs also called URIs) for classes such as Event, Person, Place, and Organization.

 Here are the main Classes used in Artsdata.